ljonesdesign/EZ-template/README.md

 ## Here are the steps to build out the other pages:

+>The majority of the ```index.html`` file will be a good template for creating your other pages.
+So you will copy it as many times as you need pages.
+It this sample project you will need to copy the code into an ```about.html``` page a ```classes.html``` page and an ```interests.html``` page.
+You must name the files as all lowercase for it to match the code in the template.
+OPAL is strictly case sensitive on file names.
+Your local computer development environment will match about.html with About.html, but OPAL will not.

 1. If you understand git and have setup your computer to work with git, you can ```git clone``` the files.
 If you don't understand this, then just download the files to your computer.
 2. Unzip (mac) or extract (PC) the folder if you did not do the ```git clone``` option.
 3. Open the folder as a project in your text editor. *If you are using a text editor that does not allow you to open a project, then I assume you know how to work with the finder on your PC or Mac.*